LiberTEM/LiberTEM/docs/source/architecture.rst

 HTTP API, the request immediately returns, but you get notifications about status changes and results on the websocket channel, or you can explicitly query the API server about a specific job.
 API calls in the Python API are synchronous for keeping it easy to use.
+Please `contact us <https://gitter.im/LiberTEM/Lobby>`_ or `add a comment to Issue #216 <https://github.com/LiberTEM/LiberTEM/issues/216>`_ if you are interested in an asynchronous Python API for LiberTEM!

 As UI, we use a web-based interface.
 This allows LiberTEM to work in cloud environment as well as locally on a single node.
 We can benefit from